zircleUI/docs/docs/guide/migration.md

 # Migration guide

-With the release of **zircle ui 0.9.0** many internal and external things have changed.
-As a result **zircle ui** is now more intuitive and easy to use.
+With the release of **zircle-ui 0.9.0** many internal and external things have changed.
+As a result **zircle-ui** is now more intuitive and easy to use.

-Following this brief migration guide it will be easy for you to adatp your project to the new version of **zircle ui**.
+Following this brief migration guide it will be easy for you to adatp your project to the new version of **zircle-ui**.

 ## Built-in components with changes